TopBunkNYC/Description/README.md

 num_guests: 'Number of guests that the hostel accomodates',
 num_bedrooms: 'Number of bedrooms at the hostel',
 num_beds: 'Number of beds at the hostel',
-num_baths: 'Number of baths at the hostel',
+num_baths: 'Number of baths at the hostel'
 ```